 The Circulation Policy of the Douglas Library exists to facilitate free and equal access to the materials and information contained in the Library's collections.
-A Douglas Library card allows a patron to check out materials, remotely access content in online databases, utilize digital media from library vendors, and more.
+A Douglas Library card allows you to check out books, music, DVDs and more.
+You can remotely access online databases and download eBooks and audiobooks.
 The Douglas Library and its collections are available for use by residents of Hebron.
 In addition, under the Connecticard reciprocal borrowing system of the Connecticut State Library, any resident of another Connecticut town or city may borrow items from the Library's collections provided he/she presents a valid borrower card in good standing from his/her hometown public library.